Degree Holder Entry Programme

 I decided to apply to become a police officer after looking for a role that can offer variety.
 I can honestly say that I deal with something different every day and this really keeps the role interesting.

 If your application passes the initial stages we will contact you to arrange an interview.
-The interview questions will be based around the same criteria as detailed on the candidate specification and will seek to find out how you would perform in the job in question.
+The interview questions will seek to find out how you would perform in the job in question.

 If you are successful at interview, we will send you a conditional offer of employment together with details of the next steps.
 This offer will be subject to security, health and reference checks.